What is website user experience?

 Helps you understand customers better

-How is website user experience measured?
+Great website user experience design examples

 They can work with you to develop a tailored approach for your website.
-A UX professional will be able to make an assessment of your website’s current UX strengths and weaknesses and carry out user experience research to develop a deeper understanding of your customers.
+A UX professional will be able to make an assessment of your website’s current user experience strengths and weaknesses – and help carry out user experience research to develop a deeper understanding of your customers.

 2. Responsive layouts

-Your website should perform equally well on desktops, tablets and mobile devices.
+Your website should perform equally well on desktops, tablets, and mobile devices.
 It should also be compatible with all major browsers.
 Web users switch between devices multiple times during a typical customer journey, so your website needs to meet them, and perform at its best, wherever they are.

-Website navigation is an essential part of good UX design.
+Website navigation is an essential part of good user experience design.
 Whether it’s a compact burger menu on a mobile site or a more traditional menu bar in the header of a desktop website, your navigation should reflect the most common user tasks and use labels and language that reflect the user’s own vocabulary, so it’s easy for them to understand which option to select in order to do what they need to do.

 4. Landing pages

-Make sure your landing pages – the URLs where visitors are likely to arrive, either from search, social or links from your marketing emails – make a great first impression on your users.
+Make sure your landing pages – the URLs where visitors are likely to arrive, either from search, social, or links from your marketing emails – make a great first impression on your users.
 They should be designed around user needs and provide an easy onward journey into the relevant parts of your site.

 6. White space

 Hyperlinks are one of two main ways users travel between pages on your website.
 (The other one is your navigation bar or menu.)
-Link text needs to be visually differentiated, using a different colour or underlined formatting, so that they’re eye-catching for users scan-reading the page.
+Link text needs to be visually differentiated, using a different color or underlined formatting, so that they’re eye-catching for users scan-reading the page.
 It should also be unique and provide some information about where the link leads – not just “click here” or “read more”.